bruceravel/demeter/documentation/Athena/analysis/lcf.rst

         sum (     data^2     )

 where the sums are over the data points in the fitting region.
-The chi-square and reduced chi-square are those reported by IFEFFIT.
+The chi-square and reduced chi-square are those reported by :demeter:`ifeffit`.

 Interpretation of the statistical parameters requires you to be mindful of what you know about the system you are measuring.
 The statistical